mjalleda/Selenium/Selenium_Tutorial/README.md

 **1: ABOUT SELENIUM**
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 1.1: Selenium is a web automation tool.
- - It is a Firefox addon
+ - It is a Firefox add-on
  - But can run testings automation on any browser and on any Os.
  -  It supports many languages.
 Most popular is Selenium with JAVA.
  -  It supports Web application testing on,